judka-uriel/uriel-book/uriel_en.md

 thus: G‑d required to convey information to Avraham and Sarah.
 For this He sent ministering angels.
 Angels are autonomous entities, acting according to a given program and sent to humans to carry out G‑d's assignments, that is, angels are G‑d's messengers, executing commands.
-In the TaNaKh the word מלאך (*mal'ákh*) has the primary meaning of *messenger*.
+In the TaNaKh the word מלאך (*mal'akh*) has the primary meaning of *messenger*.
 <!-- Decades ago I was already explaining to my beloved girl
 that angels are subroutines. -->